 A common practice among families is to establish joint accounts and acquire property through joint ownership.
 In this arrangement, each spouse possesses an equal share of the property.
 If one spouse passes away, the surviving spouse becomes the sole owner of the entire property, eliminating the need for estate distribution procedures and associated fees.
 Additionally, any capital gains generated are transferred without taxation under spousal transfer rules.
 Nevertheless, it is important to note that when the surviving spouse also passes away, tax obligations will arise in due course.

 In the event that Mr. Li passes away, the joint investment property owned by him and Mrs. Li will automatically be transferred to Mrs. Li without any tax implications, given its current market value of $500,000.
-However, if Mrs. Li were to pass away and the property’s fair market value at that time is $600,000, her post-death account, even if inherited by her children and not sold, would still be subject to capital gains tax.
+However, if Mrs. Li were to pass away and the property’s fair market value at that time is $600,000, her post-death account, even if inherited by her children and not sold, will still be subject to capital gains tax.
 Specifically, $500,000 of the appreciation will be subject to this tax.
 It is important to note that the tax deduction must be completed before any distribution can be made as per the will.

 Due to the fact that the utilization of a joint account eliminates the need for the probate process and associated fees for property transfer, the advantages of employing a joint account are evident.
 Consequently, could Mrs. Li contemplate the option of establishing a joint account with her adult children to collectively possess the property and thereby evade both the added value tax and probate fees?
 The response is that opting for a joint account with her children might still incur capital gains tax.
 As per Canadian tax legislation, when assets are transferred into a joint account and the joint owners do not share a spousal relationship, the assets are treated as if they were sold, potentially resulting in tax implications.